atreyasha/spp-explainability/docs/develop.md

     3. Interesting and insightful observations

+        1.  make statement to answer research question

-        1.  inductive biases might be possible to find by looking into regular expressions
+        2.  inductive biases might be possible to find by looking into regular expressions

-        2.  mention distributed representations in neurons where there is really no clear neuron responsible for one-thing -\> which is an impediment to explainability since attribution and causal links are difficult to identify
+        3.  mention distributed representations in neurons where there is really no clear neuron responsible for one-thing -\> which is an impediment to explainability since attribution and causal links are difficult to identify

     4. Other discussion points

-        1. Discuss relationship between tau threshold and the softmax/binary distances
+        1.  discuss relationship between tau threshold and the softmax/binary distances

-        2. Expound on trade-off between performance and transparency by looking at differently sized models -\> and then also looking at other studies which used BERTesque models
+        2.  expound on trade-off between performance and transparency by looking at differently sized models -\> and then also looking at other studies which used BERTesque models

+        3.  use discussions section to bring about more nuanced points on results

-4. Conclusions
+3. Conclusions

     1. Summarize everything in manuscript

     2. Address research questions

-5. Further work
+4. Further work

     1. Modeling